rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/behavior-differences-between-rke1-and-rke2/_index.md

 ### Control Plane Components

-RKE1 uses Docker for deploying and managing control plane components and the container runtime for Kubernetes.
+RKE1 uses Docker for deploying and managing control plane components, and it also uses Docker as the container runtime for Kubernetes.
 By contrast, RKE2 launches control plane components such as static pods that are managed by the kubelet.
 RKE2's container runtime is containerd, which allows things such as container registry mirroring (RKE1 with Docker does not).

 ### Cluster API